antvis/G6/docs/api/TreeGraph.en.md

 ```

 - Tree layout algorithms:
   - Tree layout algorithms do not modify the source data. it generates a new data instead.
-And the source data will be an attribute of the new data.
+And the source data will be a property of the new data.
 This mechanism will reduce the complexity of transformation from nested data to nodes and edges in graph.
   - The layout will be re-calculated after adding / deleting / expanding / collapsing nodes on the tree.